 This Statement establishes requirements for defined benefit pensions that are not within the scope of GASB Statement No. 68, "Accounting and Financial Reporting for Pensions", as well as for the assets accumulated for purposes of providing those pensions.
 In addition, it establishes requirements for defined contribution pensions that are not within the scope of Statement 68.
 It also amends certain provisions of GASB Statement No. 67, "Financial Reporting for Pension Plans", and Statement No. 68 for pension plans and pensions that are within their respective scopes.
+The Statement requires supplementary information that include the Schedule of Proportionate Share of the Total Pension Liability.

-Act No. 3 enacted on April 4, 2013, amended the Act No. 447 for the purpose of establishing a major reform of the ERS effective on July 1, 2013.
-After that, and based on the fiscal crisis of the Commonwealth, was enacted the Act No. 106 of 2107 to establish a New Define Contribution Plan and create the pay-as-you-go (PayGo) scheme for payment of pensioners of the ERS and the other two retirement systems.
+Law No. 3 enacted on April 4, 2013, amended Law No. 447 for the purpose of establishing a major reform of the ERS effective on July 1, 2013.
+After that, and based on the fiscal crisis of the Commonwealth, was enacted Law No. 106 of 2017 to establish a New Define Contribution Plan and create the pay-as-you-go (PayGo) scheme for payment of pensioners of the ERS and the other two retirement systems.
 As a result of the implementation of the PayGo system, the plan does not meet the criteria in paragraph 4 of GASB Statement No. 68, to be considered a plan that is administered through a trust or equivalent arrangement, and therefore, is required apply the guidance on GASB Statement No. 73.
-See also Note 14.
+See also Note 15.

-(M) POSTEMPLOYMENT BENEFITS OTHER THAT PENSIONS (OPEB)
+(N) POSTEMPLOYMENT BENEFITS OTHER THAT PENSIONS (OPEB)

 Other postemployment benefits ("OPEB") expense is recognized and disclosed using the accrual basis of accounting.
 The Authority recognizes the total OPEB liability since the Authority's OPEB program is funded on a pay-as-you-go basis, and not by an OPEB trust.
 Changes in the total OPEB liability during the period are recorded as OPEB expense, or as deferred inflows of resources or deferred outflows of resources depending on the nature of the change, in the period incurred.
 Those changes in total OPEB liability that are recorded as deferred inflows of resources or deferred outflows of resources that arise from changes in actuarial assumptions or other inputs and differences between expected or actual experience are amortized over the average of the remaining service life of all participants including retirees and recorded as a component of OPEB expense beginning with the period in which they arose.
 The Authority accounted for postemployment benefits other than pensions (OPEB) under the provisions of GASB Statement No. 75 "Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions".
-See also Note 15.